vickey-dev/CRUD/README.md

-# MongoDB api for CURD functionality
+# MongoDB api for CRUD functionality

 Created a simple api demonstration for login portal using node.js